Positives

 Shape

-The Gnu Hyper is slightly tapered and looks pretty directional but has a very centered feel for being 1.5” back on the sidecut.
+The Gnu Hyper is slightly tapered and looks pretty directional, but it feels very centered for being 1.5” back on the side cut.
 You don’t have that tapered feel to it.

 Camber/On Snow Feel/Ability Level

-The Camber is still that same C2X that has a pretty abrupt bend under the feet going to the camber, but the camber doesn’t come all the way back down to the snow.
+The Camber is still that same C2X with a pretty abrupt bend under the feet going to the camber, but the camber doesn’t come back down to the snow.
 It feels loose underfoot, one footing off the chair or flat basing down a flat cat track, but it’s very forgiving and easy to skid a turn.

 Flex Personality